 In line with Club 21's ongoing mission to develop an inspiring and responsible retail and lifestyle experience for all, Club 21 joins Ion Orchard to support Rainbow Centre in providing education for children and youth with developmental special needs.

 Share our cause; pass along the festive joy.

-Rainbow Centre is a registered charity with the Registry of Societies and an Institution of a Public Character under the Charities Act.
+Established in 1987, Rainbow Centre is a registered charity and Institution of a Public Character.